dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 **Pros**:
 - Less impact on end users - anything that is referencing the model you're refactoring can keep that reference until you can safely deprecate that model.
 - Less pressure to get it right the first time, meaning you can push/merge smaller PRs.
 This is better for you and your reviewers.
 - You can audit easier by running the old and new models in your dev branch and comparing the results.
+This ensures the datasets you're comparing have the same or very close to the same records.
 - You can look at old code more easily, as it has not been changed.
 - You can decide when the old model is ready to be deprecated.